 - Bruce Willis's character from The Whole Nine Yards and sequel The Whole Ten Yards

-- Subverted slightly with Kenuichio Harada in The Wolverine.
+- Downplayed with Harada in The Wolverine.
 While he isn't a hitman in the traditional sense, he's a bodyguard for the Yashida family.
 (By extension, serving as THEIR hitman.
-Him and Viper are in an Enemy Mine arrangement during the film) Harada has a Heel-Face Turn near the end of the film after being spurned by Mariko for Logan.
+He and Viper are in an Enemy Mine arrangement during the film) Harada has a Heel-Face Turn near the end of the film after being spurned by Mariko for Logan.
 Shame that it ends up getting him killed in a Heroic Sacrifice.

 - You Kill Me features Ben Kingsley as a mob hitman with the flaw of alcoholism- in a subversion, he has no moral qualms about killing (he likes it, as it the only thing he's good at) and just wants help with his drinking so he can go back to his job.
 He does, however, feel guilt because some of his targets died slower and more painfully due to his drinking problem, and tries to make up for it (it was with gift cards, but it's the thought that counts).

 - So Close: The lead sisters are sympathetic hitwomen, but the real example of this trope is the hitman hired to kill them when they were children, who wound up adopting them instead.

 - The assassin sent from Iran to America in Ferestadeh at first thinks he is serving the Islamic Revolution by killing an enemy of the revolutionaries.
 But by chance, while tailing his target, he winds up becoming friends with the guy and his family.
 His conscience won't let him kill, so he intends to defect.
 When the other Iranian agents in America find out about his defection, they assassinate him and then send another assassin.
 Bummer ending.

 - Vlad Taltos of Steven Brust's Dragaera series.
 Also, his wife Cawti, whom he met when she killed him (temporarily).